Security type: Preferred equity

 How to Invest

-CodeCombat is raising up to $1,335,000 on SeedInvest.
-If you don’t already have a SeedInvest account, you’ll need to sign up for one.
-Once you verify your account and are logged in to SeedInvest, visit the CodeCombat deal page.
 Then click the button to invest.
-Enter the amount you want to invest, starting as low as $500, and proceed through the required steps.
-Be sure your investment is confirmed, then you’re good to go.
+Enter the amount you want to invest, starting as low as $498, and proceed through the required steps.
+Be sure your investment is confirmed, and then you’re good to go.

 This opportunity, like all early-stage investments, is risky.
 Early-stage investments often fail.
 The investment you’re making is NOT liquid.
 Expect to hold your position for five to 10 years.
 An earlier exit is always possible but should not be expected.

-All that said, I believe CodeCombat offers an attractive risk-reward ratio.
+All that said, I believe Amass offers an attractive risk-reward ratio.